The U.S. Embassy and Consulate Krakow Small Grants Program Competition

 - conferences, workshops, forums, panel discussions, and master classes on American themes or issues of mutual interest mentioned in the above goals of the Program

-- bringing an American expert speaker or performer to Poland
+- bringing an American expert speaker or artist to Poland

 - cultural programs, and particularly those that target youth and underserved communities